OWASP/www-project-ai-security-and-privacy-guide/index.md

 * **AI code reuse**: Data scientists benefit tremendously from many example projects that can be found online, which may contain security and privacy weaknesses.
 Conscious curation of such code reuse is in order, just like in any software engineering.

 * **AI code maintainability**: Data scientists are primarily trained to produce working models, and typically less to create maintainable code that is easy to read for others during a long time to come.
 This can hurt the testability and readability of AI code, leading to errors or security weaknesses that remain hidden to the eye.
-This risk can be addressed by training data scientists to write maintainabile code, and measuring maintainability.
+This risk can be addressed by training data scientists to write maintainable code, measuring maintainability, and mix software engineering expertise in data science teams.

 * More aspects can be found in [ISO/IEC 5338](https://www.iso.org/standard/81118.html) and the upcoming ISO/IEC 27090 on AI security and 27091 on AI privacy.